 Photograph of woman in white formal clothes with hat, above and below are white text, all on blue patterned background.

-A bereavement button celebrating the life of Marie Virginia Noncent (1940-2010).
+Bereavement can take many forms, one of which is celebrating the life of the deceased.
+This bereavement artifact celebrates the life of Marie Virginia Noncent (1940-2010).
 She was a wife of a bishop and a member of the First Haitian Church of God in Trenton, New Jersey.

 Admin.
 (2010, August 12).
 View Marie NONCENT's Obituary and express your condolences.
 Retrieved August 27, 2020, from https://www.legacy.com/obituaries/name/marie-noncent-obituary?pid=144635780

 Helena, v. parlAmore • tradition of mourning buttons • Queen Victoria.
 Retrieved 20 February 2021, from http://www.parlamore.com/_pages/menuleft/mourningbutton.php

 Stewart, J. (2012, June 14).
 The Button: A Visual History of the World's Sexiest Fastening.
 Retrieved from http://www.slate.com/articles/life/design/2012/06/button_history_a_visua...